Can You Smoke a Dry Cigar and What Happens When You Do

 You open your humidor, eager for a relaxing smoke, only to find your prized cigars dry and brittle.
 Your heart sinks as you wonder, “Can I still smoke these, or are they a lost cause?”
-It’s a question many cigar lovers face at some point, and the answer isn’t always clear.
+Many cigar lovers face this question at some point, and the answer isn’t always clear.

 dried cigar